 By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

-Over the years, I have built a holiday lesson that combines many ideas of the holiday season into one lesson.
-Although this lesson is designed for first, second and third graders, the fourth and fifth grade students often ask to play it again during the holiday season.
-The activity is one that involves students working together to go “Holiday Shopping.”
-Students drive their cars (scooter boards), to a store to shop for an item.
+Students drive their cars (scooter boards) to a store to shop for an item.
 The item is paid for using exercise as the currency.
 Students leave the store to return back to their home spot with an icon picture of the item they just purchased.
-Students place the icon picture on their “home” spot, switch rider/driver and go shopping at another store.
+Students place the icon picture on their “home” spot, switch rider and driver, and go shopping at another store.
 Use store names students are familiar with to help you with your selection.
 Students also have opportunities to shop for others.
-They can provide meals to the hungry, gifts and money for those in need.
+They can provide meals to the hungry and gifts and money for those in need.

-Holiday Shopping Activity Setup
+Holiday Shopping PE Activity Setup

 - Create a Giving Tree location where students can place their image donations.
-Pocket charts are a good choice, or a large laminated paper with a tree on it where kids can post their image donations.
+Pocket charts are a good choice, or use a large laminated paper with a tree on it where kids can post their image donations.

 - Create a Grocery Store location where students can purchase My Food Plate images.
 You might want more than 15-20 of these, as kids like to donate food.

 - Create and design a Christmas tree or house for each pair to call their “Home Spot.”
-I use Christmas trees drawn on green construction paper and houses drawn on brown construction paper, as some families do not have a tree in their home.
+I use Christmas trees drawn on green construction paper and houses drawn on brown construction paper, as some families do not have a tree in their homes.

 - Spread the store signs around the playing space.
 I have a bucket for each store that is large enough to hold the sign and image.
 Any small equipment that might be necessary for the activity is close to the bucket.

-Steps for Playing Holiday Shopping
+Steps for Holiday Shopping PE Activity

 - Students take turns sitting on the scooter board and directing the driver to push them (carefully) to a local shop.